nasa/cumulus/docs/upgrade-notes/upgrade-terraform-1.12.md

 - Prior to updating terraform you should deploy to the release prior to this update.
 Updating from prior versions directly to this release *may* work, but have not been extensively tested.
 - You should do a `terraform plan` to see if you have any pending changes for your deployment (for the `data-persistence-tf`, `cumulus-tf` and `rds-cluster-tf` modules), and if so, run a `terraform apply` **before doing the upgrade to Terraform 1.12.2**
 - Install Terraform version 1.12.2.
 We recommend using Terraform Version Manager [tfenv](https://github.com/tfutils/tfenv) to manage your installed versons of Terraform, but this is not required.
-- Ensure that you are running Terraform 1.12.2 by running `terraform --version`.
+- Ensure that you are running the correct version of Terraform by running `terraform --version`.
 If you are using `tfenv`, you can switch versions by running `tfenv use 1.12.2`.
 - This document assumes you are using terraform remote states as recommended in the Cumulus deploy documentation
 - This document requires that you evaluate all custom code/external modules being deployed in combination with Cumulus Core that are not part of the Cumulus Core project.
 Core has tested Orca v10.0.1 as part of our integration tests only.

-### Upgrade your deployment
+### Upgrade your deployment using `terraform init`

-For each stack you are deploying, you will need to run `terraform init --reconfigure`.
+For each stack you are deploying, you will need to either:

+- Run `terraform init` in absence of local terraform state/configuration.
+This should update the remote state and allow a `terraform apply` to proceed with the new version of Terraform.
+This is most likely in CI/one-off deployment environments without persistent storage.

+*or*

+- If you are running in an environment with a stored local plugins/state in your `.terraform` directory, run `terraform init --reconfigure`.
 Details are as follows:

-#### Terraform Init
+#### Terraform Init Reconfigure

-Attempting to run terraform init/updates will result in an error message similar to:
+Attempting to run terraform init/updates with local Terraform configuration  information from a prior deployment will result in an error message similar to:

 ```bash
 ->terraform init